rmarioo/simple-deps-with-kotlin/README.md

-A proof of concept to shows how to have a powerful dependency in Kotlin levaraging the Kotlin extensions functions
+A proof of concept to shows how to have a powerful dependency injection in Kotlin levaraging the Kotlin extensions functions

 Problem description: